thacherT1D/webdevstuff/Java/intro_to_oop_with_java.desc.md

 #### Exercise 1

-Fix the `Proposal.java` file so that visibility is properly implemented.
+Fix `Proposal.java` file so that visibility is properly implemented.

 #### Exercise 2